bwogit/CI_PP4_Caiman_Cove/README.md

 19. As an Admin or Privileged User, I can Filter Bookings by Date to have al bookings of the day

 ### Site Owner
-21. As a Site Owner, I Can Offer a Fully Responsive Site for Optimal User Experience
+21. As a Site Owner, I Can Implement Data Validation to Ensure Accurate Submission
-22. As a Site Owner, I Can Implement Data Validation to Ensure Accurate Submission.
+22. As a Site Owner, I Can Offer a Fully Responsive Site for Optimal User Experience

 ### Kanban
 - GitHub Kanban was used to track all open user stories